data protection

 3. Purpose of data processing

-The sole purpose of processing personal data is to process the contact.
-The other personal data collected serves to prevent misuse of the contact form and to ensure the security of our information technology systems.
-This also represents the necessary legitimate interest in processing the data.
+We process your personal data solely for the purpose of handling your inquiry.
+The other personal data collected serves to prevent misuse of the contact form and to ensure the security of our IT systems.
+This also constitutes our legitimate interest in processing the data.

 4. Duration of storage of personal data

-The personal data sent by email will be deleted when the respective conversation with the user has ended and there is no other legal reason for retention.
-The conversation ends when it can be seen from the circumstances that the relevant issue has been finally clarified.
+Personal data transmitted via email will be deleted once the respective conversation with the user has ended and there is no other legal basis for its retention.
+A conversation is considered ended when it is clear from the circumstances that the matter in question has been conclusively resolved.

-The user has the option to revoke his consent to the processing of personal data at any time.
-If the user only contacts us by email, he can object to the storage of his personal data at any time; however, in such a case the conversation cannot continue.
+The user has the right to withdraw their consent to the processing of their personal data at any time.
+If the user contacts us only by email, they can also object to the storage of their personal data at any time; however, in such a case, the conversation cannot be continued.

-All personal data stored in the course of contacting us will be deleted in the event of revocation.
+All personal data stored during the contact process will be deleted in the event of revocation.

 1. Scope of data processing

-On our website we use the Google Maps API, a map service from Google Inc. (“Google”) to display an interactive map.
-By using Google Maps, information about your use of this website (including your IP address) may be transmitted to a Google server in the USA and stored there.
+We use the Google Maps API, a map service provided by Google Inc. ("Google"), on our website to display an interactive map.
+By using Google Maps, information about your use of this website (including your IP address) may be transmitted to and stored on a Google server in the USA.

-Google may transfer the collected data to third parties if this is required by law or if third parties process this data on behalf of Google.
+Google may transfer the collected data to third parties if required by law or if third parties process this data on Google's behalf.

-It would be technically possible for Google to be able to identify at least individual users based on the data received.
-It is possible that personal data and personality profiles of users of the website could be processed by Google for other purposes over which we have no influence.
+It would be technically possible for Google to identify at least some individual users based on the data it receives.
+It is also possible that Google could process personal data and user profiles from our website for other purposes over which we have no control.

 2. Legal basis for data processing

-The legal basis for processing the data is Article 6 Paragraph 1 Letter a GDPR .
+The legal basis for the processing of the data is Art.
+6 para.
+1 lit. a GDPR .

 3. Purpose of processing

-Google Maps is used to make it easier to find the locations indicated on our website.
+The use of Google Maps is for the purpose of making it easier to find the locations listed on our website.

 1. Scope of data processing

 We may use social plugins from various providers on our website.
-If you access one of our websites that contains such a plugin, your browser establishes a direct connection to the servers of the provider in question.
-The content of the plugin is transmitted directly to your browser by the provider and integrated into the website by it.
+When you visit one of our websites that contains such a plugin, your browser establishes a direct connection to the servers of the respective provider.
+The plugin content is then transmitted directly from the provider to your browser and integrated into the website.

-By integrating the plugins, the provider receives the information that you have accessed the corresponding page on our website.
-If you are logged in to the respective provider, they have the opportunity to assign this information to your account.
+By integrating these plugins, the provider receives information that you have accessed the corresponding page of our website.
+If you are logged in to the respective provider's service, they can associate this information with your account.

 2. Legal basis for processing

-The legal basis for processing the data is Article 6 Paragraph 1 Letter a GDPR .
+The legal basis for the processing of the data is Art.
+6 para.
+1 lit. a GDPR .

 J. Rights of the data subject

-If your personal data is processed, you as the data subject within the meaning of the GDPR have the following rights towards the person responsible:
+If your personal data is processed, you, as a data subject within the meaning of the GDPR, have the following rights against the controller:

 To assert these rights, please contact datenschutz@thm.de